HildoBijl/stepwise/shared/skillTracking/polynomials/README.md

 - `add(matrices, lists, destinationList)`
 - `multiply(matrices, lists, destinationList)`

 Both functions take an array of polynomial matrices, their corresponding variable lists, and a destination variable list.
-The result returned will be a basic object of the form `{ matrix, list }` with the resulting polynomial matrix and corresponding variable list.
+The result returned will be a plain object of the form `{ matrix, list }` with the resulting polynomial matrix and corresponding variable list.
 The list will equal the `destinationList`, unless the (optional) `destinationList` is not provided, in which case one is determined automatically.

 An example application is to add or multiply the polynomials `2+3a` and `4+5b`.
 Note that the sum is `6+3a+5b` and the product is `8+10b+12a+15ab`.
 Defining `P1 = [2,3]` and `P2 = [4,5]`, we then have